 - Date published

-The touring popup exhibition of Gesamtkunstwerke has reached Fehmarn.
+The touring popup exhibition of Gesamtkunstwerke has reached Haderslev in Denmark.
 Curators Hendrik Bohle's and Jan Dimog's travelling exhibition and book "Gesamtkunstwerke", casts light on the lesser-known works by Arne Jacobsen and Otto Weitling in Germany from the 1960s and1970s.

 The architecture of Arne Jacobsen and Otto Weitling is of outstanding importance for the post-war modern period in Germany, but has fallen into oblivion.

 This is the premise of the new exhibition and the book "Gesamtkunstwerke", initiated to introduce the lesser-known works to a broader audience.
 "Gesamtkunstkwerke" intends to close this gap in the appreciation of their work with a thorough presentation of seven out of eight German projects by the Danish master architects.
-From April 2022 the exhibition is shown in Fehmarn.
+From February 2023 the exhibition is shown in Haderslev.

 The journey through the locations of the architecture leads us to the sea, to model towns and to the intricacies of modernism, prompting a debate in accordance with Otto Weitling: ‘Pros and cons would be a positive sign because a building that isn’t talked about is usually not worth talking about.”